unparalleled-js/docs-1/recipe-development-lifecycle/rdlc-guide-planning.md

 If you are planning to move assets across accounts, for example from development to test, you might want to establish a rule that the folder names and structure are the same in the accounts for different stages, although this is not required by Workato.

 ## Connections
-Connections can be scoped to a folder in Workato.
+Connections can be scoped into folders in Workato.
 By default, their scope is the Home folder.
 However, when preparing to use Lifecycle Management, you may want to associate the connections required by the recipes in a folder you plan to export to that folder.

-This can be done by visiting the App Connections tab and dragging the connection(s) that you want to be folder scoped into a folder shown on the left-hand side of the page.
+This can be done by visiting the App Connections tab and dragging the corresponding connection(s) into a folder shown on the left-hand side of the page.
 This will help organize your connections and ensure that the correct connections are used for each exported folder.

 ![App connections](/assets/images/features/packages/app-connections.png)
 *App connections can be organized and managed by folders*